S-Temple/637Assignment4/seng637-a4-team_6.md

  This mutant survives, primarily because there are no tests for constrain where value is very close to the edge of the range

- **Relavent code**
+ **Relevant code**
  ```
  double result = value;  // value is incremented AFTER being assigned to result (value++)
-    if (!contains(value)) {    // if value was increased from within range to out of range, these conditional statements would behave differently and the mutant would be klilled.
+    if (!contains(value)) {    // if value was increased from within range to out of range, these conditional statements would behave differently and the mutant would be killed.
 		if (value > this.upper)
 ```
 Since no tests exhibit this change in behaviour due to the increment, the mutant survives.
 The current tests at upper bound do not catch this since the out of range value is just constrained back to the expected upper bound value.
 This is a good example for the importance of testing values very near to the boundary values

-A similar mutant existst for the post decrement (a--) behaviours near the lower bound
+A similar mutant exists for the post decrement (a--) behaviours near the lower bound

 <br /><br />

 *2. constrain : removed conditional - replaced equality check with true -> SURVIVED*

-**Relavent code**
+**Relevant code**
 ```
 if (!contains(value)) {  //this is the if statement being replaced with TRUE --- if (TRUE)
             if (value > this.upper) {  //only runs if the above conditional is true